Code-Institute-Submissions/project2-5/README.md

 # Data Dashboard
-Various graphs around gdp per capita data and trade data for Ireland vs various economic groups
+Row 1; Regionalized gdp per capita data with country population size selection Row 2; Historic trade and gdp growth for Ireland vs related economic groups

 ## UX

 The Dashboard provides a different perspective than the usual league table format.
 It selects countries by small, medium and large populations to see what effect population size might have on economic performance.
+Data is regionalised to show continental average.
+Ireland's historic economic performance is then shown in this context.

 ## Features
 - The first row shows the average GDP per capita by region using only the